nathancrank/dotcom/_posts/2017-10-10-rebuilding-sanctuary.md

 	post-image.html
 	image="2017-10-10-rs-Fallout+4_20161229211527.jpg"
 	caption="Let's continue in."
 	alt="A view from the barns entrance down the street.
 The crosswalk for Blood Bath and Beyond is visible along the top.
-Those familiar with Sanctuary's default state will note how tall it feels after this build out."
+Those familiar with Sanctuary&apos;s default state will note how tall it feels after this build out."
 %}

 {% include
 	post-image.html
 	image="2017-10-10-rs-Fallout+4_20161229211850.jpg"
-	caption="Make sure you stop in at Sturges Brahmin-Q, Voted No1 in the Commonwealth by, uh, well someone..." alt="Front view of Sturge's Brahmin-Q."
+	caption="Make sure you stop in at Sturges Brahmin-Q, Voted No1 in the Commonwealth by, uh, well someone..." alt="Front view of Sturge&apos;s Brahmin-Q."
 %}

 {% include
 	post-image.html
 	image="2017-10-10-rs-1507672061192.jpeg"
-	alt="A view of Sturge's Brahmin-Q during a green radiation storm."
+	alt="A view of Sturge&apos;s Brahmin-Q during a green radiation storm."
 %}

 {% include